cezarypiatek/cezarypiatek.github.io/src/content/post/wiremock-in-parallel-tests/index.md

 ---

 As .NET developers, we understand the significance of writing automated tests to ensure our applications function correctly.
 However, as our applications grow more complex and diverse, optimizing the test process becomes crucial.
-One effective approach is reusing tested application and Wiremock instances between test cases.
+One effective approach is reusing components like tested application and Wiremock instances between test cases.
 While this optimization can improve test efficiency, it can also introduce challenges of ensuring that different test cases do not interfere with each other.
 In this blog post, we'll delve into the biggest problems related to WireMock instance re-usage and explore a potential solution.

 ## Reusing components' instances